7 Mamas spill the beans on their top money goals for the new year!

 Suzi soon began to realize that she loved connecting with other moms and helping them along their own incredible motherhood journey.
 She found community and purpose while still being home with her little ones (she has three now).

 Suzi focuses on providing you with the same efficiency and optimization techniques that worked at Fortune 100 Companies (where she worked for years) to make your blog successful.
-You can join the other millions of moms who blog and make money from home.
-You can start a blog too!
+You can join the other millions of moms who blog and make money from home, and you can start a blog too!

 When connecting with Suzi, she says, “My big money goal for 2020 is to double my blog income by growing my team and finding unique ways to help my students.
 It’s going to be a big year, and I’m super excited for it!”